waqarabbas123/Responsive_Navbar/README.md

-This is responsive navbar with html css and javascript mostly use for the website either portfolio website or bussenis website.
+this is the simple navbar using html css and js